peterfulle-smartmart/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-editing-wp-config-for-distribution.md

    ```

 1. Add one of the following lines of code to the file depending on the version of WordPress that you're using:
-   + If you're using version 3\.3 or lower, add the following lines of code where you previously deleted the code\.

      ```
      define('WP_SITEURL', 'https://' . $_SERVER['HTTP_HOST'] . '/');
      define('WP_HOME', 'https://' . $_SERVER['HTTP_HOST'] . '/');